Personal-Data-Acquisition/PDA_paperwork/PRD/product_requirements_document.md

 ### Scope

+The scope of this project is to develop a prototype for a personal data acquisition device.
+This prototype will have the ability to collect real time data from a variety of sensors, including accelerometers, gyroscopes, GPS modules, and thermometers.
+These components will need to combined in a printed circuit board for the final prototype.
+The scope of this project also includes development of a web-based UI that both presents the data gathered by the prototype and sends commands to the physical device to record data and configure sensors.

 ### Use Cases

 The user will take the product along with them on an outdoor activity and subject it to normal conditions for that activity.